Business Rule Basics

 - Source Website - Check which website the visitor was on before coming to this page.

 - Visitor country - Check a visitor’s country.

-Select 'Contact' to choose from a list of your contact attributes.
+Select 'Case' to choose from a list of your case tags.

 Some actions and entry points may have unique conditions.

 Publishing and Editing a Business Rule

 Use entry points, actions, and conditions to build out your Business Rule.
 To create additional branches and nodes, press the plus sign (‘+’).
 Once you’ve completed a Business Rule, be sure to hit ‘Save Flow’ and set its status to active with the toggle button (right, green).